CS3550/Fall2020/Interview.md

 What the general meanings of 2xx, 3xx, 4xx, and 5xx response headers?

+What is a Caesar Cipher?

+Is the Caesar Cipher part of any internet protocols?

 What is a substitution cipher?

+What is frequenct analysis?

+What kinds of ciphers are vulnerable to frequency analysis?

+What kinds of ciphers are not vulnerable to frequency analysis?

+What are the properties of a one-time pad?

+What are the advantages of a one-time pad?

 What is a symmetric key?